Attorney Martoccio has recovered over $60,000,000 for employees

 An employer is required to maintain a work environment free from sexual harassment.
 However, simply being subject to sexual harassment from colleagues does not necessarily mean that an employer has acted unlawfully.
 If you are sexually harassed in the workplace, it is imperative that you put the employer on notice of the harassment by making a complaint (preferably via email) to Human Resources or management.
 Once an employer is on notice of the harassment, the employer must take prompt remedial action to address it.
 An employer also must refrain from retaliating against an employee that raises concerns about sexual harassment.

 Another issue related to sexual harassment involves “quid pro quo” harassment.
 The two most common examples of quid pro quo harassment are the following scenarios: 1) A supervisor either offers to promote or provide preferential treatment to a subordinate employee in exchange for engaging in sexual behavior; 2) A supervisor threatens to terminate or retaliate against a subordinate employee if they do not engage in sexual behavior.
 If an employee turns down a supervisor sexual advances of quid pro quo invitation, it is unlawful for a supervisor to retaliate against them.
-However, as mentioned above, it is important to make a complaint to Human Resources or management if you experience any form of sexual harassment in the workplace
+However, as mentioned above, it is important to make a complaint to Human Resources or management if you experience any form of sexual harassment in the workplace.

 A big misconception is that an employee is protected from retaliation once any type of complaint is made to management or Human Resources.
 While that is not exactly the case, an employee cannot retaliate against an employee that engages in “protected activity.”
 In short, protected activity means making a complaint about discrimination based on the one of the above protected categories or about sexual harassment.
 If an employee engages in protected activity, an employee cannot retaliate against that employee because of their complaint.
 Examples of retaliation include: termination, discipline, hostile treatment, etc.